riazul701/dev-notes/Package-Manager/Snap/_Snap.md

 ## Notes

 * PATHs
+  * Snap binaries (graphical and command-line) are located at: `/snap/bin`
   * Snap ".desktop"/Menu files are located at: `/var/lib/snapd/desktop/applications`
   * Snap cache files are located at: `/var/lib/snapd/cache` <sup>{3}</sup>

-* In Q4OS, Snap adds software to $PATH, for both graphical and command-line software.
+* In Q4OS ("Q4OS 5.6 TDE (64bit).vdi"), Snap adds software to $PATH, for both graphical and command-line software.
 Also Snap adds software to Menu.
+* In SparkyLinux ("sparkylinux-7.6-x86_64-minimalgui.iso"), Snap does not add software to $PATH, for both graphical and command-line software.
+Also Snap does not add software to Menu.

 ## App Auto Update